RNVizion/rnv-brand/BRAND_COLORS.md

 decides something. `signal-live` means *RNVizion is on*, not *a video stream is broadcasting* — it carries the availability dot on the site as well as the broadcast dot on `rnv-live`.

-**The ring is load-bearing.** Every signal dot is drawn with a 1px gold ring, identical in all states, so the ring signals nothing and is simply the component's chrome.
-It carries the WCAG 1.4.11 boundary at 10.15:1, and 3.35:1 at the breathe animation's dim end.
+**The ring is load-bearing, and since 2026-08-14 it is also still.** Every signal dot is drawn with a 1px gold ring, identical in all states, so the ring signals nothing and is simply the component's chrome.
+It carries the WCAG 1.4.11 boundary — 10.15:1 on the site's pill ground (`bg-2`), 10.68:1 on `rnv-live`'s (`bg`) — **at every frame**, because the fill breathes and the ring does not.
 That is what frees the fill to be a deep wine at 2.37:1.
 Remove the ring and every value in the set fails.

+**A dim-end figure used to live in this paragraph and is retired.** While the ring animated with the fill, the boundary was only as good as the animation's worst frame — 3.35:1 at a 0.5 dip, 2.57:1 at 0.4 — so the keyframe carried a floor.
+Splitting the fill onto a pseudo-element removed the coupling and the floor with it. **The number is gone rather than corrected**, which is the point: a constraint that stops applying should not be left standing as a figure someone later re-derives a rule from.

 **Both surfaces have landed, 2026-08-14.** `rnv-live` took the set in the ruling change;
 `rnvizion.dev` followed on 2026-08-14, replacing the hero dot's fill and dropping its outer